 Note: To avoid crystallization when melting cocoa butter, it is best to temper it.
 It's simple to do: raise the temperature on your melting cocoa butter slowly, over 45 minutes.
 Then, turn the heat off, cover the cocoa butter and let it cool for approximately 10 minutes.
 Use this method to achieve smoother lotion and lip balms.

-INCI name: Theobroma Cacao (Cocoa) Seed Butter.
+Botanical Name: Theobroma Cacao (Cocoa) Seed Butter

 Why does Cocoa Butter crystallize?